SumoLogic-Labs/sumologic-rfsync/readme.md

 Setting up the SumoLogic Recorded Future Integration
 ====================================================

-Designed to be completed in minimal steps, the integration can be setup within minutes.
+Designed to be completed in minimal steps, the integration can be setup easily.

 Please refer to these configuration instructions located:

 [Configuring your SumoLogic Recorded Future Integration](doc/readme.md)